Kerry visits Western-leaning Moldova to show support

 CHISINAU John Kerry, the first U.S. secretary of state to visit Moldova in more than two decades, pledged on Wednesday to support the former Soviet republic's pro-Western moves in the face of Russian pressure.

-Kerry opted to make his brief stop after Moldova and another former Soviet republic, Georgia, initialled agreements on closer ties with the European Union last week.
+Kerry opted to make his brief stop after Moldova and another former Soviet republic, Georgia, initialed agreements on closer ties with the European Union last week.

-In doing so, Kerry skipped a ministerial conference in Ukraine, which has rejected an accord with Brussels in favour of cultivating closer ties with Russia.
+In doing so, Kerry skipped a ministerial conference in Ukraine, which has rejected an accord with Brussels in favor of cultivating closer ties with Russia.

 "I am here to affirm to you that the United States will stand with you," Kerry said at a meeting with President Nicolae Timofti.